metamuffin/keks-meet/readme.md

 git clone https://codeberg.org/metamuffin/keks-meet.git
 cd keks-meet
-cp config/client.example.toml config/client.toml # use the example config. the defaults work. make install # binaries will be copied to ~/.cargo/bin
+cp config/client.example.toml config/client.toml # use the example config. the defaults work. make install-server # binaries will be copied to ~/.cargo/bin
+# make install # installs the for-now-broken client applications too
 ```

 When changing code, use `make watch` to re-build things automatically as needed.